Request Appointment

 Beach Sand

+Back-to-school may still be weeks away — but emotionally?
+The transition starts long before the first bell.
 If you wait until the week before school to prepare your child or teen for the return to structure, expectations, and social pressure, you’re not just rushing the backpack shopping… you’re rushing their nervous system.

 Now is the sweet spot.
 Not for cramming — but for gently easing back into routines that reduce anxiety and support emotional regulation.